 It is your responsibility to check applicable rules and laws about prohibited items before travelling.

-Declaring cash when travelling between the EU and the UK:
+- Declaring cash when entering or exiting the EU

-- Travellers under the age of 15 may need to declare goods purchased in the EU, and pay VAT and customs duties, if they are worth more than €150
+- Travellers under the age of 15 need to declare goods purchased in the UK, and pay VAT and customs duties, if they are worth more than €150

-- Travellers above the age of 15 may need to declare goods purchased in the EU, and pay VAT and customs duties, if they are worth more than €300
+- Travellers above the age of 15 need to declare goods purchased in the UK, and pay VAT and customs duties, if they are worth more than €300

 When you arrive, you may see French customs officers on the platform carrying out routine checks.

 When you arrive, you may see Belgian customs officers on the platform carrying out routine checks.
-You may also be asked to show your negative coronavirus test.
 If you’re taking a connection, please allow at least 30 minutes to make your onward train.

 Alcohol and tobacco

 BRINGING ALCOHOL AND TOBACCO INTO THE EU FROM THE UK